RaynorCerebellumCharts/NormativeModels/README.md

 ## General workflow for model estimation
 * Preprocess MRI data:

-Done with the ANTs (Advanced Normalization Tools) toolbox and, additionally for GMV and WMV, with fsl.
+This is done with the ANTs (Advanced Normalization Tools) toolbox and, additionally for GMV and WMV, with fsl.
 Inputs are raw T1 scans, outputs are preprocessed T1_BrainNorm_Jacobian.nii, T1_BrainNorm_GMV.nii, and T1_Brain_Norm_WMV.nii files.

 * Prepare normative model estimation: